 Thankfully in 2014, Disney decided to revive the Matthews' story in the all-new series Girl Meets World.
 The show introduces Corey (Ben Savage) and Topanga's (Danielle Fishel) teenage daughter (Rowan Blanchard) and reunites nearly all of its predecessor's original characters.
 Besides cameos from Shawn (Rider Strong) and Mr. Feeny (William Daniels), Will Friedle joins Savage and Fishel on the series, welcoming back everyone's favorite older brother.

-We caught up with Will to see what he’s been up to since his early years on the set of Boy Meets World and what it’s like to be back in the Matthews household 14 years later.
+We caught up with Will at MegaCon Tampa Bay to see what he’s been up to since his early years on the set of Boy Meets World and what it’s like to be back in the Matthews household 14 years later.

 Movie Pilot: So you're probably most well-known known for Boy Meets World.
 I actually didn't start watching until like the early 2000s, I think.